kwurst/CS-135/Syllabus.md

 ### Token Accounting
 * Unused tokens will be kept track of in the Blackboard *My Grades* area.
 * Tokens will not be automatically applied.
-You must explicitly tell me **by email** when you want to use a token, and for which assignment..
+You must explicitly tell me **by email** when you want to use a token, and for which assignment.

 ## Getting Help
 If you are struggling with the material or a project please see me as soon as possible.
 Often a few minutes of individual attention is all that is needed to get you back on track.